The N.C. Department of Transportation (NCDOT) determines safety performance by a measure of the state’s fatality rate.

 Out of those 28,607 collisions, there were 10,015 injuries.
 In 2019 there were a total of 13,312 injuries from the 39,151 collisions.

 However, fatalities reported from automobile collisions in Wake County were up from 2019.
-There were 87 reported fatalists in 2020, compared to 76 in 2019.
+The NCDOT reported 87 fatalists in 2020, compared to 76 in 2019.
 The overall fatality rate was 0.84, which is the highest rate since 2010.

 Why The Higher Fatality Rate?